 To update your drivers with Driver Easy, just click the Scan Now button, then when it lists the drivers you need to update, click Update.
 The correct drivers will be downloaded, and you can install them – either manually through Windows or all automatically with Driver Easy Pro.

-1) On your keyboard, press the Windows logo key and R at the same time to invoke a Run command.
+1) On your keyboard, hold the Windows logo key and press R at the same time to invoke a Run command.
 Type mdsched.exe in the run box and hit Enter.

 2) If you want to check for problems immediately, click Restart now and check for problems(recommended).
 If you want to check later, click Check for problems the next time I start my computer.